typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ### Consolidated Logging

+Lightbend's consolidated logging feature is based upon Elasticsearch and requires access to an Elasticsearch engine to work using the default configuration.
-Enabling consolidated logging will require configuration for each machine where ConductR is installed. [[Consolidated logging|ConsolidatedLogging]] section describes the steps required which allow you to select the appropriate logging method for you.
-ConductR is bundled with an Elasticsearch based solution and is configured for that by default.
+ The [[Consolidated logging|ConsolidatedLogging]] section describes the steps required which allow you to select the appropriate logging method for you.

 By default ConductR's logging is quite sparse.
 Unless an error or warning occurs then there will be no log output.